 Yeah…don’t do that!
 Instead, I recommend creating a free Resource Library where you house all of those freebies.
 Then, you can just direct them to your library and let them know that their free download is sittin’ pretty inside.
 I share all the deets about resource libraries right here.

-Sometimes, we feel like we need to sound “professional” in order to be taken seriously, and while you don’t want to sound like a raving lunatic, you DO want to show your new subscribers that you’ve got personality and that you’re relatable.
-Be you, boo!
+Sometimes, we feel like we need to sound “professional” in order to be taken seriously, and while you don’t want to sound super stiff or completely fake, you DO want to show your new subscribers that you’ve got personality and that you’re relatable.
+Be you!

 3. Who you help and who you DON’T help.